-Accordingly, the proposal is consistent with planning policy.
+Accordingly, the proposal for residential development is consistent with planning policy.

-Whilst a number of previous planning application documents can be resubmitted as part of the new full application, some of the documents (e.g. the ecology survey, arboricultural survey, traffic assessments surveys) have been updated to ensure possible issues can be addressed as part of both the reserved matters and new planning application for the adjacent site.
+A number of planning application documents are submitted as part of the new full application; some of the documents (e.g. the ecology survey, arboricultural survey, traffic assessments surveys, contamination assessment,) have been updated to ensure possible issues can be addressed as part of the new planning application.